 "What is it, mom?"

-Mom says nothing, but waves what she's holding with a little smile that looks as if she is in on some big secret but I am not.
+Mom says nothing, but waves what she's holding with a little smile that looks as if she is in on some big secret that I'm not.
 It's a digital camera.
 I stare at her, blankly, not understanding.

 Wordlessly, she sits down on my bed.
 I sit up so I can look over her shoulder.
 She turns on the camera and goes to the photo stream.